 The success of an outsourced service will be the relationship between the service provider and the client.
 With a long-term relationship, there may be times when a flexible approach from the service provider is required.
 Things do change, often for unforeseen reasons, and the ability of a supplier to react favourably and fairly can be vital.

 Let’s not beat around the bush, when things stop working you don’t want your users sat around twiddling their thumbs for any longer than is necessary.
+System downtime equals lost revenue + costs.
+When it comes to outsourcing vs inhouse, outsourcing wins hands down.

 It is important not to choose a service provider purely on the basis of cost.
 Often you get what you pay for!